 For example, I might experiment and collect data and find that if I leave at 4:45 instead of 5:00, the elevators are less busy, and variation in the time to reach the station is reduced.

 When addressing process variability, you have to understand if the variation is due to common cause or special cause.
-The type of variation determines the activities we need to take to reduce variation.
+The type of variation determines the action we need to take to reduce variation.
+Process variation can be detected using Six Sigma tools like SPC and prevented using FMEA and Control plans.